Ualabi/self_balancing_binary_search_tree/README.rst

 Contributing
 ============

-Please have a look at this page_ before submitting a pull request.
+The best way to learn is to copy the code and edit it with your own necessities.
+And if you want to contribute to the library, please take a look at this page_ before submitting a pull request.
 Thanks!

 .. _page: http://binarytree.readthedocs.io/en/latest/contributing.html